glennwester/monotouch-samples/Fit/README.md

 ======
 Copyright (C) 2014 Apple Inc. All rights reserved.

-Ported to Xamarin.iOS by Oleg Demchenko
+Ported to Xamarin.iOS by Oleg Demchenko and Timothy Risi